-Stephen Pichetto transferred the three parts of this triptych from the three original wooden panels to a canvas support in 1941-1942.
+Stephen Pichetto transferred this image and its companions Madonna and Child, with the Blessing Christ [middle panel] and Saint Catherine of Alexandria, with an Angel [right panel], forming part of a triptych, from the three original wooden panels to a canvas support in 1941-1942.
 The paintings may already have been transferred from the original wooden panels to newer panel supports in an earlier treatment as well.[1]
 The current frame was made on the occasion of the 1941-1942 treatment.
 It incorporates a strip of wood bearing the date and artist's signature from the original frame [fig. 1].
 The ground is a white gesso layer, incised with a rough outline of the figures.
 The gold ground is applied on a red bole preparation, and the halos are decorated with punchwork.
 Gold leaf was used to create the decorative trim details on the drapery of the figures.
 The paint layers of the central panel are badly worn and have been heavily restored in the course of various treatments.[2]
 The inpainting is particularly extensive in the Madonna's robes, but the shadows in the saints' faces are also heavily reinforced and remodeled, making the painting difficult to assess.
 In addition, the gold-leafed details in all of the paintings have been strengthened.